Lockheed brings in more workers as strike drags on

 Lockheed Chief Executive Bob Stevens and other top officials thanked workers in the company’s aeronautics division in a letter on Wednesday for working long hours and taking on additional responsibilities to keep production running.

-They said the company could not change its proposal to end defined pension benefits for future workers - the main issue dividing the two sides - given current economic and national security realities.
+They said Lockheed could not back off its plan to end defined pension benefits for future workers, the key issue at stake in the strike, given economic realities.

-“Until an agreement is reached, we are compelled to pursue alternative measures to ensure we meet our commitments,” said a letter to employees signed by Stevens, President Christopher Kubasik and Larry Lawson, head of the aeronautics division.

 Lockheed remains mired in difficult negotiations with the Pentagon for a fifth batch of 32 F-35 fighter planes, talks in which pensions have become a key issue, according to a source familiar with the discussions.